Whoaa512/starred/README.md

 ## TypeScript

 - [containers/podman-desktop](https://github.com/containers/podman-desktop) - Podman Desktop - A graphical tool for developing on containers and Kubernetes
 - [stylify/packages](https://github.com/stylify/packages) - 📦 Monorepository for Stylify packages.
-Stylify generates utility-first CSS dynamically based on what you write.
-Write HTML.
-Get CSS 🚀
+Stylify uses CSS-like selectors to generate utility-first CSS dynamically based on what you write 🚀.
 - [eoin-barr/pathfinding-visualizer](https://github.com/eoin-barr/pathfinding-visualizer) -
 - [hellof2e/quark-design](https://github.com/hellof2e/quark-design) - Next generation Frontend component library, it can be used in any framework or no framework at the same time.(下一代前端组件库，它可以同时在任意框架或无框架中使用。)
 - [timc1/kbar](https://github.com/timc1/kbar) - fast, portable, and extensible cmd+k interface for your site